REGULATORY GUIDELINES FOR PRIVATE PLAY SCHOOLS

 b) No private play school shall be established without the recognition of the competent authority and except in accordance with the terms and conditions specified in such recognition, as per these guidelines.

-(4) Procedure of recognition and norms and standards for a school
+(4) The procedure of recognition and norms and standards for a school

 (a) The management of every private play school- in existence on the date of the enforcement of these guidelines as per point 3 (a) and of every private play school proposed to be established on or after that date shall make an application to the competent authority for recognition to run such institution or to establish such institution, as the case may be;